, ,

 Watching this experiment land has changed how I am thinking about agents inside the company, and how the team is too.

-We are not in a hurry to ship "AXEL nudges your Slack threads" as a team-wide feature.
-AXEL is a different system shape.
-It serves teams, not individuals.
 The governance bar for any agent that touches multiple people's work is much higher than for an agent that touches one person's work.
 We will get there.
 We will get there by building the same kind of policy, logging, and kill switch I wrote, just at a different scale.

 In the meantime, I am encouraging more people on the team to try the pattern for themselves.
 Scan, decide, act, with a daily log and a policy a human can read.
 Within the same kind of guardrails I wrote first.